Vacuum Tap

 2015-11-21 084535 003

-When I design the dust collection system for my shop I ensured that every major piece of dust producing equipment had a dedicated drop.
+When I designed the dust collection system for my shop I ensured that every major piece of dust-producing equipment had a dedicated drop.
 The one thing I forgot to provision for was a simple vacuum hose.
-Why not use my 3hp cyclonic vacuum with 55 gallon bin capacity instead of my 6 gallon shop vac with expensive bags for general clean up.
+Why not use my 3hp cyclonic vacuum with 55-gallon bin capacity instead of my 6-gallon shop vac with expensive bags for general clean up.
 In order to make this happen I had to tap into an existing 8″ drop that services my table saw.
 Normally this would involve a lot of shopping around and cobbling together the right combination of pipes and flanges.
 With access to a 3D printer, however, the entire project was a breeze.
-It took 20 minutes to CAD a flange that would mate perfectly with the 4″ blast gate I use to control air flow.
-I also designed a step down adapter to interface the blast gate with my 2 1/2″ vacuum hose.
+It took 20 minutes to CAD a flange that would mate perfectly with the 4″ blast gate I use to control airflow.
+I also designed a step-down adapter to interface the blast gate with my 2 1/2″ vacuum hose.
 It took less than ten minutes to cut a hole in the existing pipe and install the components.
 The new vacuum line works perfectly with no air leaks and could suck the underwear off a nun.